hobosapiens/stockholm_weather/README.md

 ```
 in the root directory in your terminal for downloading packages.

+After successful installation, you need to rename '.env.test' to '.env' or create new '.env' file.
+You need to substitute API keys in it.

-After successful installation, you need to start the local server
+Finally, you need to start the local server
 ```
 npm run serve
 ```
-the address should be http://localhost:8080, it's
+and open http://localhost:8080 in your browser, it's
 in the permissions of my API key.

-Finally, you need to rename '.env.test' to '.env' or create new '.env' file.
-You need to substitute API keys in it.

 Well done!
 I hope it worked :)